 Composition of the Board

-Mr. Tang Yi Hoi (appointed as an independent non-executive Director on 9 October 2024) has, in accordance with the Listing Rule 3.09D, obtained legal advice from a law firm qualified to provide opinions on Hong Kong law on 9 October 2024, to understand all the provisions applicable to him as a director of a listed issuer under the Listing Rules, as well as the potential consequences of making false declarations or providing false information to the Hong Kong Stock Exchange.
+Mr. Hu Jun (appointed as an executive Director on 14 November 2025) has, in accordance with the Listing Rule 3.09D, obtained legal advice from a law firm qualified to provide opinions on Hong Kong law on 12 November 2025, to understand all the provisions applicable to him as a director of a listed issuer under the Listing Rules, as well as the potential consequences of making false declarations or providing false information to the Hong Kong Stock Exchange.

 The Board delegated its authorities and obligations in the management of daily operations, business strategies and the Group’s business to the executive Directors and senior management, and delegated certain specific responsibilities to the committees under the Board.